CipseUmons/Toolbox-ARC/README.md

 ### b) From Yaml file
 - Download the Yaml file of the desired environment (desired_env.yml).

-- In the Anaconda Prompt, go to the corresponding location
+- In the Anaconda Prompt, go to the corresponding location.
 ```
 cd PATH_TO_YAML_FILE
 ```